inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 ## Introduction

-In a previous blog post, _[How to monitor multi-cloud Kubernetes with Prometheus and Grafana](https://inlets.dev/blog/2020/12/15/multi-cluster-monitoring.html)_, we demonstrated how we could use the inlets PRO [Helm Charts](https://github.com/inlets/inlets-pro/tree/master/chart) to bring multiple Prometheus instances into a single remote Kubernetes cluster, giving us a single plane of glass for monitoring all of them.
+In a previous blog post, _[How to monitor multi-cloud Kubernetes with Prometheus and Grafana](https://inlets.dev/blog/2020/12/15/multi-cluster-monitoring.html)_, we demonstrated how we could use the inlets Pro [Helm Charts](https://github.com/inlets/inlets-pro/tree/master/chart) to bring multiple Prometheus instances into a single remote Kubernetes cluster, giving us a single plane of glass for monitoring all of them.
 The Helm Charts proved to be very useful for setting up both the server part as the client part of an inlets tunnel.
 In the use case explained, we only tunnelled a couple of services, though.

 What if we want to bring a lot of services or applications into the cluster?
 For example, a large organisation that has one cluster per tenant instead of a shared cluster.
-Or a service provider offering a SaaS or IoT solution, where all the customers connect their devices to a central management pane with an inlets PRO tunnel.
+Or a service provider offering a SaaS or IoT solution, where all the customers connect their devices to a central management pane with an inlets Pro tunnel.

 Are the Helm Charts able to assist is us?
 What do you need to know to scale to hundreds and thousands of inlets tunnels?

-We'll first review how we set up inlets PRO servers in Pods to enable multi-cluster.
+We'll first review how we set up inlets Pro servers in Pods to enable multi-cluster.
 Then we'll show you how you can add hundreds of tunnels through automation.
 To conclude, we'll introduce you to inlets-cloud, a self-hosted system for managing thousands of tunnels through REST or kubectl.

 __Reviewing the multi-cluster use-case__

-First, let’s recap what we did in the [previous post](https://inlets.dev/blog/2020/12/15/multi-cluster-monitoring.html) to run multiple inlets PRO server processes on a single Kubernetes cluster.
+First, let’s recap what we did in the [previous post](https://inlets.dev/blog/2020/12/15/multi-cluster-monitoring.html) to run multiple inlets Pro server processes on a single Kubernetes cluster.

 ![prometheus](/images/2020-12-multi-cluster-monitoring/architecture.png)
-> Kubernetes multi-cluster monitoring with Prometheus, nginx ingress controller, cert-manager and inlets PRO
+> Kubernetes multi-cluster monitoring with Prometheus, nginx ingress controller, cert-manager and inlets Pro

-By using the Helm chart, an inlets PRO exit server is created for each tunnel.
+By using the Helm chart, an inlets Pro exit server is created for each tunnel.
 Those tunnels' control planes are securely exposed using an ingress and a Let's Encrypt certificate created by cert-manager.
 Besides that, the data plane is only available from within the Kubernetes cluster.

 With this setup, every time we add another tunnel, cert-manager will create a new certificate with Let's Encrypt for the specific subdomain.